Watts-Lab/team_comm_tools/docs/source/basics.rst

 4. **ner_training_df** and **ner_cutoff**: Measure the number of named entities in each utterance (see :ref:`named_entity_recognition`).

 5. **regenerate_vectors**: Force-regenerate vector data even if it already exists.

+6. **compute_vectors_from_preprocessed**: Computes vectors using preprocessed text (that is, with capitalization and punctuation removed).
+This was the default behavior for v.0.1.3 and earlier, but we now default to computing metrics on the unpreprocessed text (which INCLUDES capitalization and punctuation), and this parameter now defaults to False.